jlaat/JoniOS/README.md

 The app includes the following features:

-    1. Desktop with icons and wallpaper
+    1. Desktop with icons to open apps, a clock, fullscreen toggle...
-    2. Start menu with options to open apps
-    3. About Me app with information about me and my skills
+    2. A terminal app that can be used to run commands
-    4. Projects app with a list of my recent projects
+    3. A projects app that lists my projects
-    5. Contact app with a contact form

 ## Technologies